About Jessica Suetsugu

 Just like you, I’m a human being.
 I don’t always get things right and sometimes I forget to take my own advice.
 In fact, you are the expert in your own life!
 What I provide is an objective perspective on your situation which can help open up channels for change.

-With my professional and personal experiences, I hope to make you feel heard, supported and empowered.
+With my professional and personal experiences (as a chronic pain psychologist), I hope to make you feel heard, supported and empowered.
 Although I may not have every experience that you have, I will do my best to empathise with and understand you.

 If we do have shared lived experiences, then this may make it easier to build rapport and a sense of safety when discussing certain topics.
 (Even if we don’t, I always endeavour to create a safe space for clients).